The Heart of the Matter (Kenny Rogers album)

-The Heart of the Matter is the seventeenth studio album by Kenny Rogers, released by RCA Nashville.
+The Heart of the Matter is the seventeenth studio album by American singer Kenny Rogers, released by RCA Records in 1985.
 It was Rogers' eleventh album to reach #1 on Billboard's Country albums chart and certified Gold by the RIAA.

-Overview

-This was Rogers' final album to reach #1 on the country charts until after his death.
-It peaked at #51 on the main Billboard album chart and was produced by George Martin.
+It peaked at #51 on the US Billboard 200 and was produced by George Martin.

-Singles

 Two singles came from this album.
 "Morning Desire" reached the top of the country charts, as well as #8 on the adult contemporary chart and #72 on the pop charts.
 His next single, "Goodbye Marie", came from the Short Stories album (also released after Rogers signed to RCA) and charted.
 The final single from this album followed, "Tomb of the Unknown Love", was a #1 hit in the country charts.